pineboat/pineboat.github.io/content/edit/javascript-service-workers-installation-lifecycle.md

 Service workers have very simple way of registering themselves with a browser.
 You write the code for your service worker in a `.js` file.
 Add a snippet of JavaScript to register the service worker file with your browser when HTML content is loaded.

 Registration is one time, unless you change the service worker JavaScript file.
 Even 1 byte change will trigger registration.
-This will happen once your old service worker is closed off.
+This will happen once your old service worker is closed off, when you close and open the site again.

 ## Register